navikt/pyarxaas/docs/user-guide/quick-start.rst

 1. **Begin by importing the Dataset class and pandas which we are going to use to create a Dataset** ::

-        from pyaaas import Dataset
+        from pyarxaas import Dataset
         import pandas as pd

 2. **Same as when in analyze we set the attribute type for the dataset fields**::

     # import the attribute_type module
-     from pyaaas import AttributeType
+     from pyarxaas import AttributeType

     # set attribute type
     dataset.set_attributes(AttributeType.QUASIIDENTIFYING, 'name', 'gender')